Department Launches 2019 ‘Manure Happens’ Public Education Campaign

-The department’s 2018 educational advertising campaign includes three ads with different themes.
-The Odoriferous ad focuses on ways farmers work to reduce odors while spreading manure.
-The Style Squad ad discusses the various ways farmers work to keep manure away from waterways.
-In addition, the campaign’s namesake ad, Manure Happens has been updated with new imagery.
+The department’s 2019 educational advertising campaign includes three ads with different themes.
+The Walk This Way ad focuses on how the organic matter in chicken manure helps the soil store nutrients and ward off erosion.
+The Singing the Praises of Manure ad focuses on the soil health benefits of livestock manure.
+In addition, the campaign’s namesake ad, Manure Happens has been updated with fun new imagery.
 To see all of the department’s manure education ads developed over the years, visit mda.maryland.gov/manure.

 # # #